Alexandre-Tabouret/GMRES-Variants/README.md

-# GMRES-Variant
+# GMRES-Variants
-A few GMRES variant
+A few GMRES variants

-This repository provides a prototype of different variant of GMRES in C++ using the Composyx library.
+This repository provides a prototype of different variants of GMRES in C++ using the Composyx library.
 In particular, it offers:
 - Sketched GMRES (sGMRES)
 - Direct Quasi-GMRES (DQGMRES)